pepelsbey/pepelsbey.dev/src/blog/svg-sprites/index.md

 </svg>
 ```

 It’s yet another feature from the [SVG specification](https://svgwg.org/svg2-draft/linking.html#ViewElement) that’s been forgotten for some reason.
-That’s a pity, because “Can I use” [looks pretty good](https://caniuse.com/svg-fragment) for fragment identifiers and they definitely deserve your attention.
+That’s a pity, because “Can I use” [looks pretty good](https://caniuse.com/svg-fragment) for fragment identifiers and they deserve your attention.

 * * *